10-3-pursuit/project-solo-full-stack-portfolio/README.md

 [Use this template](https://github.com/joinpursuit/pern-final-project-template) - deploy the boilerplate app as the first thing you do.

-Once the apps are deployed and working as expected,
+Once the apps are deployed and working as expected:

 - Submit your link to Canvas immediately
 - You will not be graded until the due date/time

-- Customize the apps to be your own app.

 ## Bonuses - You MUST Implement one bonus that you have not used in a prior lab or assignment:

-- Use Bootstrap React Components
+- Use Bootstrap or Bootstrap React Components.
-- Make a second model (back-end and front-end) ie reviews
+- Make a second model (back-end and front-end) ie reviews.
+- Implement middleware as part of your back-end application that validates for particular values during create or update.
+- Use query parameters to filter your products by different fields or qualities.
+- Allow user to save favorites by storing them in `local storage`.
+- Allow users to see a component that has 5 of the most recently viewed items, store them in local storage, do not allow for duplicates.
-- Implement login/logout (DO NOT LOCK OUT non-logged in users from being able to see the products and product details)
+- Implement login/logout (DO NOT LOCK OUT non-logged in users from being able to see the products and product details).
-  - Super Bonus - admin function - only allow admins to create/edit/delete products
+  - Super Bonus - admin function - only allow admins to create/edit/delete products.
-- Create a simple shopping cart (add/remove products, front-end only)
+- Create a simple shopping cart (add/remove products, front-end only).
-- Allow image upload rather than links
+- Allow image upload rather than links.
 - Implement sort product functionality (Front-end?
 Back-end?
-It will be up to you to determine pros and cons and make a choice)
+It will be up to you to determine pros and cons and make a choice).
-- Another bonus feature approved by your instructor
+- Another bonus feature approved by your instructor.

 ## Example Stores